stfc/PSyclone/doc/developers.rst

-When a kernel is written to iterate over cells and modify a continuous field, PSyclone always computes dofs on owned cells and redundantly computes dofs in the level-1 halo.
+When a kernel is written to iterate over cells and modify a continuous field, PSyclone always computes dofs on owned cells and redundantly computes dofs in the level-1 halo (or level-2 if the field is on the fine mesh of an inter-grid kernel).
 Users can apply a redundant computation transformation to increase the halo depth for additional redundant computation but it must always at least compute the level-1 halo.
 The reason for this is to ensure that the shared dofs on cells